Anilkushwaha782000/Anilkushwaha782000/README.md

 ## 💬 Let's Connect!

-Feel free to [send me a message](mailto:anilkushwaha1297@gmail.com) if you want to discuss anything related to technology, software development, or just to say hi!
+Feel free to [send me a message](https://www.linkedin.com/in/anil-kushwaha-843689215/) if you want to discuss anything related to technology, software development, or just to say hi!

 ---

-*Note: This README is automatically generated.
-To update it, edit your profile README on GitHub.*